Everest Safety & Fatality Statistics

 Route-Specific Fatality Distribution

-| Route | Share of All Summits | Share of All Deaths | Context |
+| Route | Share of Summits | Share of Deaths | Context |

 |---|---|---|---|

-| Southeast Ridge (Nepal, standard) | ~57% of summits | ~57% of deaths | Death share roughly matches summit share — risk is proportional |
+| Southeast Ridge (Nepal, standard) | ~57% | ~57% | Death share roughly matches summit share — risk is proportional |

-| Northeast Ridge (Tibet) | ~42% of summits | ~22% of deaths | Proportionally fewer deaths; smaller traffic volume |
+| Northeast Ridge (Tibet) | ~42% | ~22% | Proportionally fewer deaths; smaller traffic volume, less crowding pressure |

-| Non-standard / alternative routes | ~1.4% of summits | ~21% of deaths | Only 187 non-standard ascents, but disproportionate fatality share |
+| Non-standard / alternative routes | ~1.4% | ~21% | Only 187 non-standard ascents, but disproportionate fatality share |

 Source: Himalayan Database aggregate through 2025.

-Ascent vs. Descent: When Risk Is Highest
+Ascent vs Descent: When Risk Is Highest

 - A 2020 PLOS ONE study (1921-2006 data) found approximately 62% of fatalities occurred during ascent or route preparation, 38% on descent.